 New issuance in Asian credit was significantly lighter especially in the period leading to the Lunar New Year holidays.
 Total USD fixed supply as USD 12.6b, down 7% year over year and 40% lower than January.
 China contributed to 55% of the supply.
 By segment, 42% of issuance was Bank senior papers, while high yield bonds continued its comeback since second half last year accounting for 30% of supply in February.

-The First State Asian Quality Bond returned -0.9% (excludes initial charges) for the month of February 1.
+The First State Asian Quality Bond Fund returned -0.79% net of fees for the month of February 1.

 The negative return was largely attributed to the widening in spreads amid a higher US treasury yields, as markets continue to price in further tightening in monetary policies in both the US and Europe.
 On a relative basis, the fund has performed well relative to the JACI IG index.
 This was largely attributed to our short US interest rate duration strategy which we implemented in January.
 Our local currency bonds holdings also added value as USD continue to weakened.